Flag of Gambia

 The flag has remained unchanged since Gambia’s independence, including the seven-year period (1982-9) of its confederation with Senegal.

-Bonus Fact: Following the 2013 general election, Luxembourg was governed by a three-party coalition, dubbed the ‘Gambia Coalition’ after the colours of the respective parties: Democratic Party (blue), Luxembourg Socialist Workers’ Party (red) and the Greens.
+Bonus fact: After the 2013 general election, Luxembourg was governed by a three-party ‘Gambia Coalition’, so named after the colours of the Democratic Party (blue), Luxembourg Socialist Workers’ Party (red) and the Greens.